-- (xi) In our opinion, the managerial remuneration for the year ended March 31, 2020 has been paid/ provided by the Company to its directors in accordance with the provisions of Section 197 read with Schedule V to the Act and the Company has taken requisite approvals as prescribed by the Act in this regard. - (xii) The company is not a Nidhi Company so Nidhi Rules, 2014 are not applicable to the company. - (xiii) All transactions entered during the year with the related party are in compliance with the provisions of sections 188 where applicable and the details with respect to all related party transactions have been disclosed in the Financial Statements as required by applicable accounting standards.
-Section 177 of the Companies Act, 2013 is not applicable on the Company. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly paid convertible debentures and hence reporting under clause 3 (xiv) of the Order is not applicable to the Company. - (xv) The Company has not entered into any non-cash transaction with the director or person connected with director as required under section 192 of The Companies Act, 2013. - (xvi) The company is not required to be registered under section 45-IA of the Reserve Bank of India, 1934.
+- (x) Based upon the audit procedures and information and explanations given by the management, we report that no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) Managerial remuneration is not payable by the Company during the year.
+Hence reporting under clause 3(xi) is not applicable - (xii) The company is not a Nidhi Company so Nidhi Rules, 2014 are not applicable to the company. - (xiii) All transactions entered during the year with the related party are in compliance with the provisions of sections 188 where applicable and the details with respect to all related party transactions have been disclosed in the Financial Statements as required by applicable accounting standards.
+Section 177 of the Companies Act, 2013 is not applicable on the Company. - (xiv) During the year, the Company has made private placement of shares.
+In respect of the same, in our opinion, the Company has complied with the requirement of Section 42 of the Act and the Rules framed thereunder.
+Further, in our opinion, the amounts so raised have been used for the purposes for which the funds were raised. - (xv) The Company has not entered into any non-cash transaction with the director or person connected with director as required under section 192 of The Companies Act, 2013. - (xvi) The company is not required to be registered under section 45-IA of the Reserve Bank of India, 1934.

 For APAS & CO.
-CHARTERED ACCOUNTANTS Firm Regn No. 000340C
+LLP CHARTERED ACCOUNTANTS Firm Regn No. 000340C/C400308

-PLACE: NEW DELHI
+PLACE : NEW DELHI